Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 - settings -> general and event at the same place?
 - go back -> according to the stack or a dedicated place
 - qr code generation not sure what to do
+- differentiate the original app from the clip one
+- qr code / nfc tags

+Technical
+- app clips are a light version of your app that allows users to try features of your app without downloading and installing
+- 50 MB size limit
+- Ios 16 is less
+- ios 15 or earlier -> 10mb
+- app clip -> the main feature
+- website needed
+- from ios 16.4 -> app clip links

 <details>
 <summary>Table of contents</summary>